 V. CONCLUSION

 CRRA's plan fulfills the legislative goals of the Restructuring Act and the State Energy Policy while offering unsurpassed benefits to the citizens of Connecticut.
-The innovative proposal presented by CRRA will provide a Class I renewable energy resource which will assist electric suppliers in meeting the Connecticut renewable energy portfolio standard, promote economic development within the state, provide energy in an environmentally responsible manner, diversify the state's energy supply mix, and promote the development of a truly competitive electric supply [and generation??] market.
+The innovative proposal presented by CRRA will provide a Class I renewable energy resource which will assist electric suppliers in meeting the Connecticut renewable energy portfolio standard, promote economic development within the state, provide energy in an environmentally responsible manner, diversify the state's energy supply mix, and promote the development of a truly competitive electric supply market.
 The Conservation and Load Management Fund was specifically developed to promote this type of multi-year market transformation initiative and ongoing conservation and load management program.

 Therefore, CRRA respectfully requests the Department to Reopen the above referenced proceedings to amend the 2000 C&LM Plans of CL&P and UI to include the multi-year market transformation initiative and ongoing conservation and load management program proposed by CRRA.
 Further, CRRA requests that the Department order that the multi-year market transformation initiative and ongoing conservation and load management program proposed by CRRA be funded through the state Conservation and Load Management Fund.
 Proposed Findings of Fact, Conclusion and Orders are attached in Exhibit XX.